 4. Provide a Recommendation

-If you're leading a project and presenting to decision-makers, it's likely that they will want to hear a recommendation for the path forward on the project.
+If you're leading a project and presenting to decision-makers, they'll want to hear a recommendation for the path forward on the project.

 5. Ask for Feedback